Endogenous Coalition Formation in Policy Debates: Policy Learning within and across Coalitions

-We posit that positive reciprocity is a foundational element of endogenous coalition formation in policy debates, i.\,e., actors adopt beliefs from congruent other actors in their effort to exercise discursive power via coalition building.
-We expect that this mechanism plays a role in actors' decisions to contribute statements to a debate:

-\begin{hypothesis} The stronger positive reciprocity is from the perspective of actor $a$ at time $t$ with regard to policy belief $b$, the more likely $a$ will adopt $b$ at time $t$. \end{hypothesis}
+We posit that bonding is a foundational element of endogenous coalition formation in policy debates, i.\,e., actors adopt beliefs from congruent other actors in their effort to exercise discursive power via coalition building.
+We expect that this mechanism plays a role in actors' decisions to contribute statements to a debate: \begin{hypothesis} The stronger the bonding incentive is from the perspective of actor $s_e$ at time $t_e$ with regard to policy belief $r_e$ and agreement pattern $a_e$, the more likely $s_e$ will adopt $r_e$ at time $t_e$ with stance $a_e$. \end{hypothesis} ``Incentive'' means that the past structure of the network before $t_e$ forms a strong signal to $s_e$ to adopt $r_e$ at $t_e$ with agreement pattern $a_e$ if $s_e$ considers bonding as a viable strategy to decide on making statements.